 Fascism isn’t just jackboots on the ground, it’s an ideology that can come in many forms and be applied either overtly or covertly.
 Since WWII the facist ideology in the West went largely underground, but has perpetuated its sphere of influence through the corporate sector massively.
-It’s worth remembering that Hitler was primarily financed by American capitalists, largely facilitated by Prescott Bush, and instead of being tried for treason his son and grandson both went on to become Presidents of the US…
+It’s worth remembering that Hitler was primarily financed by the German industrialists and by American capitalists – largely facilitated by Prescott Bush – and instead of being tried for treason his son and grandson both went on to become Presidents of the US…

 “confirmation from newly discovered files in the US National Archives that a firm of which Prescott Bush was a director was involved with the financial architects of Nazism.”